Avantika2121/EpiphanyFun/README.md

 |       POST    | api/category/{categoryName}/activity             | creates new activity outdoor or indoor based on category name                |
 |       GET     | api/category/activity/             | returns JSON all activities           |
 |       GET     | api/category/{categoryName}/activity    | returns JSON for activities of specific category name        |

+****Technologies Used****
+1. Java
+2. Spring Framework (Data-Rest, Data-JPA)
+3. Postman
+4. PostgreSQL
+5. Angular/TypeScript
+6. HTML/CSS/Bootstrap
+7. Git

+**BONUS**

+1) Deployed to Heroku

+**Hurdles**

+1. Debugging my posting data from front-end to make it work.
+I learnt a great deal how they work in full-Stack app.
+2. Deploying to Heroku did take time to configure back-end and front-end for deployment while i was trying to fix errors.
+My googling skills came handy.